samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 **state locking**
 If supported by your backend, Terraform will lock your state for all operations that could write state.
 This prevents others from acquiring the lock and potentially corrupting your state.
 State locking happens automatically on all operations that could write state.

-*force-unlock*
-Be very careful with this command.
+**force-unlock**, Be very careful with this command.
 If you unlock the state when someone else is holding the lock it could cause multiple writers.
-Force unlock should only be used to unlock your own lock in the situation where automatic unlocking failed
+Force unlock should only be used to unlock your own lock in the situation where automatic unlocking failed.

 **Sensitive Data in State**
 Terraform state can contain sensitive data, depending on the resources in use and your definition of "sensitive."
 The state contains resource IDs and all resource attribute.
 When using *local state*, state is stored in plain-text JSON files.

 When using *remote state*, state is only ever held in memory when used by Terraform.
 It may be encrypted at rest, but this depends on the specific remote state backend.

 Terraform Cloud always encrypts state at rest and protects it with TLS in transit.
 Terraform Cloud also knows the identity of the user requesting state and maintains a history of state changes.
 This can be used to control access and track activity.
-Terraform Enterprise also supports detailed audit logging
+Terraform Enterprise also supports detailed audit logging.

 The S3 backend supports encryption at rest when the encrypt option is enabled.
 IAM policies and logging can be used to identify any invalid access.
 Requests for the state go over a TLS connection.

 **backends**
 A "backend" in Terraform determines how state is loaded and how an operation such as apply is executed.

 *benefits of backends*
 - *Working in a team*, Backends can store their state remotely and protect that state with locks to prevent corruption
 - *Keeping sensitive information off disk*, State is retrieved from backends on demand and only stored in memory